harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 payments until they've spent some of their funds---a position that creates barriers to merchants joining LN.
-One proposal to eliminate this problem is dual-funded channels where both the channel opener and their counterparty both commit some amount of funds to the channel.
+One proposal to eliminate this problem is dual-funded channels where both the channel opener and their counterparty commit some amount of funds to the channel.
 Lisa Neigut has developed a [protocol][bolts #524] for dual funding, but (as expected) it's complex.
 In February, she started a [discussion][news83 interactive funding] about an incremental